 Use and care

-- To enjoy your product for a lifetime, we advise you to oil its wooden surfaces once every 1-3 years (depending on usage).
+We advise you to oil its wooden surfaces once every 1-3 years (depending on usage).
+Do so when the oak starts to look or feel dry.
 Don’t be surprised if your product looks brand new after you’ve treated it.

-- Watch out for extreme humidity levels in your home.
+Watch out for extreme humidity levels in your space.
 The recommended humidity range for humans is 30-60%.
 The ideal level is between 45-55%.
 As it happens, the same level applies to your wooden product!
 It’s best to keep the levels as steady as possible.
-If the air in your home tends to be dry, you could place humidifiers in the problem areas.
-If humidity gets too high, be sure to ventilate your home.
+If the air in your space tends to be dry, you could place humidifiers in the problem areas.
+If humidity gets too high, be sure to ventilate your space.

 Large variations in temperature may cause your wooden surfaces to crack.
 The recommended temperature for humans and wooden products is between 18 and 22 degrees Celsius.
 The ideal temperature is 20-22 degrees Celsius.